 The One Concept Approach

 I first learned about the One Concept Approach from Sean McCabe.
-At first I was skeptical.
+At first I was skeptical too.
 Only present one logo or brand identity concept?!
 But this goes against everything I thought I knew about working with clients.
-This can't be for real??
+This can't be for real, can it??

 To be honest, most of my anxiety and hesitation stemmed from my own insecurity.
 Only presenting one concept would put a lot more pressure on me as the designer, but the whole idea seemed so beautifully brilliant that I took the time to learn more about it anyway.
 From learning came trying and from trying came believing.